|Principal Investigator: Brent Kious|

 We propose to determine if augmentation of electroconvulsive therapy (ECT) utilized for the treatment of major depressive disorder (MDD) with daily oral creatine will lead to an accelerated response to treatment, an overall increase in response rate, and will protect against cognitive adverse effects associated with ECT.
 We propose to conduct a two-arm, parallel, randomized, double-blinded, placebo-controlled trial, with a treatment group receiving 20 g oral loading dose of creatine for 1 week starting the day before initiating ECT, followed by 5 g oral creatine daily for roughly five weeks, including the approximately three-week ECT treatment course and a two-week follow-up period.
 Response to treatment will be assessed using the Quick Inventory of Depressive Symptomatology (QIDS) at each treatment and the 17-item Hamilton Depression Rating Scale (HAM-D17) at the end of each week.

-Individuals who meet diagnostic criteria for other psychiatric conditions apart from major depressive disorder (including Bipolar I, Bipolar II, or personality disorders) will not be invited to participate.
-Individuals with substance use disorders will be excluded because substance use disorders typically confound the diagnosis of depression and can contribute to treatment resistance.
+Individuals who meet diagnostic criteria for other psychiatric conditions apart from depression will not be invited to participate.
+Individuals with clinically significant substance use disorders will be excluded because substance use disorders typically confound the diagnosis of depression and can contribute to treatment resistance.
 Individuals will not be considered for study participation if they have renal disease because to date it cannot definitively be stated if short and long-term creatine usage is or is not harmful to the kidneys.
 Appropriate renal function will be determined based on normal creatinine clearance, determined by routine laboratory work (basic metabolic panel).

 Participants who are already undergoing electroconvulsive therapy (ECT) or transcranial magnetic stimulation (TMS) for the treatment of depression, or who have completed a course of ECT within a month of the baseline visit, will not be invited to participate given the possibility of confounding treatment effects as well as increased seizure risk.
 Individuals currently undergoing psychotherapy remain eligible to participate.